Darcelle XV: Reception

 Darcelle XV Showplace has hosted the longest-running drag show on the West Coast.
 In Kelly Clarke's review of Cole's memoir, she described him as "an energetic businessman whose desire for a life less ordinary catapulted him from a job at Fred Meyer to become the proprietor of a counterculture coffee shop, an after-hours jazz club, a rough-'n'-ready 'dyke bar' and, finally, a nationally known drag revue, without ever leaving Portland."
 Darcelle XV was recognized by Guinness World Records as the world's oldest drag queen in 2016, then aged 85 years and 273 days.

+In 2023, city officials announced plans to rename O'Bryant Square in memory of Darcelle XV.
+The new plaza will replace O'Bryant Square.
+Drawings released in early 2024, show the park will have a stage, public art space, and a wall of fame for notable LGBTQ Portlanders.